Art and Design

 Curriculum Enrichment

 Where possible, art learning is enriched by contacting the artists that we learn about in lessons.
-These artists sometimes communicate with our school through social media and give feedback on their work.
+These artists sometimes communicate with our school through social media and send us examples of their work.
 We believe in giving children an audience for their work so children’s work is often displayed locally in the library, in care homes and in the local café.
-We take part in competitions, for example, we design Christmas cards for our local MP each year and we designed artwork for our local housing development hoardings.
+We take part in competitions, for example, we design a logo for the local half marathon t-shirt each year and we designed artwork for our local housing development hoardings.

 To provide a purpose for their artwork, children are provided with opportunities to share their work through having a school art gallery, so children get to enjoy the end process as well as inspire and encourage each other.
 This helps pupils consider the views and opinions of peers also improve their work.